Ridalor/Customer/docs/README.md

 * To send the jwt along with the request take the jwt object named "jti" and send it as data in the request.

-* Example in python with flask:
+* JWT Example in python with flask:
     ```python
     import requests
     from flask_jwt_extended import get_raw_jwt